DamonOehlman/localo/README.md

 ```

 The contents of the manifest (3 argument) are designed to be very JSON serializable and thus suitable for storage.

+## Supporting Tools

+If you are looking through what is proposed so far, and thinking well that sounds good, but there is no way I'm going to package my files in the way you are suggesting, then I think that's a reasonably thought.

+It's for this reason that I believe for what is being suggested here to be successful, that localo will need to include both a simple command-line tool that will be used to package resources and perhaps also an online site that can take care of packaging for you.

 ## Thoughts?